 What are the best ways to screen for a fever?

-The effectiveness of temperature checks depends on the device and conditions under which it is used.
+Temperature check validity depends on the device and conditions under which it is used.
 Here are the four primary ways to capture human temperature.

 - Non-contact forehead infrared thermometers: can be accurate, but are prone to inconsistency due to ambient temperatures, sweat, dust, or water